JoyZadan/Earthlings/README.md

 ## Testing

-The following testing was completed.
+The following testing was completed:

-- Categories Page
+### Categories Page
+- Demonstrated below is our list of tested features for the Categories page.
+To test the Categories page, navigate, while logged in, to the Categories page and work through the features listed here.
 - - Confirmed that List Categories page appeared on selecting Categories in the Navigation Menu
 - - Confirmed that it displayed the data from the categories table in the database.
 - - Confirmed that clicking Add button brought me to the 'Add Category' page.